Testicular self-exam is an examination of the testicles that you do on yourself.

-Perform this test during or after a shower.
+You can do this test during or after a shower.
 This way, the scrotal skin is warm and relaxed.
-It's best to do the test while standing.
+It is best to do the test while standing.

-Normal testicles contain blood vessels and other structures that can make the exam confusing.
-If you notice any lumps or changes in your testicle, you need to contact your health care provider, even if you don't regularly perform self-exams.
+Testicles have blood vessels and other structures that can make the exam confusing.
+If you notice any lumps or changes in a testicle, contact your health care provider right away.

-You may perform a testicular self-exam every month if you have any of the following risk factors:
+Doctors may recommend that you do a testicular self-exam every month if you have any of the following risk factors:

 Each testicle should feel firm, but not rock hard.
 One testicle may be lower or slightly larger than the other.

-Always ask your health care provider if you have any doubts or questions.
+Talk to your health care provider if you have questions.

-If you find a small, hard lump (like a pea), have an enlarged testicle, or notice any other concerning differences, see your health care provider as soon as you can.
+If you find a small, hard lump (like a pea), have an enlarged testicle, or notice any other differences that do not seem normal, see your health care provider right away.

 Call your health care provider if:

 Sudden, severe (acute) pain in the scrotum or testicle that lasts for more than a few minutes is an emergency.
-If you have this type of pain, seek immediate medical attention.
+If you have this type of pain, seek medical attention right away.

-A lump on the testicle is often the first sign of testicular cancer.
-If you find a lump, see a health care provider immediately.
-Keep in mind that some cases of testicular cancer do not show symptoms until they reach an advanced stage, and most testicular cancers are very treatable.
+A lump in the testicle is often the first sign of testicular cancer.
+If you find a lump, see a health care provider right away.
+Most testicular cancers are very treatable.
+Keep in mind that some cases of testicular cancer do not show symptoms until they reach an advanced stage.

 Montgomery JS, Bloom DA.
 The diagnosis and management of scrotal masses.
 Med Clin North Am.
 2011;235-244.